danitheturtle/fediverse-vibes/README.md

 # FediVibes
+NSFW project.
+We're all adults here.
+Proceed at your own risk.

 A very dumb shitpost of an idea to turn activitypub notifications from transfem.social into vibrations on a sex toy.

 ### Running